CPAN-Security/security.metacpan.org/presentations/fosdem2024-cpan-sec-presentation.md

 ### And more!

 * 👉 Software Composition Analysis
-* 👉 CPAN-SEC Governance, Policy & Funding
-* 👉 Rich Metadata & Dependencies
 * 👉 Privacy and Compliance
+* 👉 Governance, Policy & Funding

 Note:

 And more!

 * Analyze dependencies for known vulnerabilities
-* Establish constructive rules, playbooks, governance, policy, and funding channels
 * Improve interoperability with non-CPAN package indices
 * Track legal and privacy issues around CPAN metadata, and compliance with regulations
+* Establish constructive rules, playbooks, governance, policy, and funding channels for security work

 [comment]: # (!!!)